addei/LinuxEmbeddedProjects/virtRasp/README.md

 Connection bridging allows full network functionality on the client system (virtual machine).
 QEMU creates tap on boot which is then attached to the bridge and used by the virtual machine (client).

 Network tap for the client needs some level of configuration on the host system.
-User needs to create a bridge on network card interface, flush old settigs and start dhclient service on the bridge.
+User needs to create a bridge on network card interface, flush old settings and start dhclient service on the bridge.
 This ensures connection between the host and the client and provides connections outside equally.

     //setting up a bridge and attach network interface to it
     $ ip link add name bridge_name type bridge